Macchina-CLI/macchina/README.md

 - Operating system
 - Kernel version
 - Package count _(Arch-based distributions only, will print __0__ on any other distribution)_
-- Current SHELL name/SHELL path
+- Shell path/name in which macchina was ran
 - Terminal instance name in which macchina was ran
 - Processor _model name_, _frequency_ and _thread count_
 - Memory usage